Omaha Paraplegia & Paralysis Injury Lawyer

 Paraplegia Treatment and Recovery

 Paraplegic recovery is often not an easy task, as both victims and family members can attest to.
 While paraplegics do not require the ongoing care that quadriplegics may require, this type of paralysis still requires extensive hospital stays and rehabilitation.
 Within the first year alone, the average expenses for paraplegics is estimated to be approximately $500,000, and approximately $65,000 per year after.[2]
+In some cases, paraplegia may result from medical malpractice, making it crucial to seek legal advice.

 The responsible party for the accident should be held liable for any and all damages associated with the accident, including: